Design Challenge

 Quality of evidence for connections between user-focused work, design decisions, and outcomes.

-We do not expect all connections to be explicit, insights or results.
-For implicit connections, various forms of creative leap are expected and legitimate, but they must be argued to depend on discoveries, insights, and results.
-For explicit connections, we expect to see clear rationales for how discoveries, insights, and evaluation results directed (re)design decisions.
+We do not expect all connections to be explicit.
+For implicit connections, various forms of creative leaps are expected and legitimate, but they must be argued to depend on discoveries, insights, and evaluation results.
+For explicit connections, we expect to see clear rationales for how discoveries, insights, and evaluation results direct (re)design decisions.
+Ideally, the validity of earlier implicit design connections will be demonstrated through later evaluation activities.

-Winning entries will not be merely user-focused or user-centered but user-soaked, because they are saturated with transformative understandings of who is using a digital artefact, how and why they are using it, and how they benefit.
+Winning entries will not be merely user-focused or user-centered but user-soaked, because they are saturated with transformative understandings of who uses a digital artifact, how and why they use it, and how they benefit from it.

 Honorable Mentions